0xAliHn/kotlin-for-android-developers/construction_methods_and_function_parameters.md

 # Construction methods and function parameters

-The parameters in Kotlin are somewhat different from those in Java.
-As you can see, we write the name of the parameter and write it to the type:
+Parameters in Kotlin are a bit different from Java.
+As you can see, we first write the name of the parameter and then its type.

 ```kotlin
 fun add(x: Int, y: Int) : Int {